n26/psd2-tpp-docs/doc/fallback-pisp.md

 ### Step 3 - Get access token

-> ⓘ The TPP should poll endpoints in this section not more than every 2 seconds.
+> :information_source: The TPP should poll endpoints in this section not more than every 2 seconds.
 After a successful, expired or unauthorised response the polling should stop.

 #### Request for `OOB`